Blaster Master Zero 2: Reception

-The game received an aggregate score of 85/100 from Metacritic, indicating largely positive critical reception.
+The game received "generally favorably reviews" on Nintendo Switch according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 92% of critics.

 Mitch Vogel of Nintendo Life rated the game 9/10, calling it a "masterclass in retro game design".
 He stated that while "few could’ve predicted the surprise release of an original sequel", it exceeded its predecessor in every way, and praised the game's addition of a limited open-world.
 He also praised the addition of counterattacks to top-down shooting segments that increase the degree of skill-based play required and allow the difficulty to go much higher while still being fair.

 Perry Burkum of Nintendo World Report also rated the game 9/10, saying that it "does everything you’d hope the next entry would provide to fans of the series".
 Calling the game a "ton of fun", he goes on to state that the "very nature of what makes Blaster Master gameplay so excellent has never shone so bright and wonderful".
 He slightly criticized the counter mechanic, saying that it could feel "janky".

 Peter Glagowski of Destructoid rated the game 8/10, calling it a "clear improvement on its predecessor".
 Stating that most aspects, such as the graphics, story and soundtrack, were superior, he called the game "well worth exploring for fans of Inti Creates and Blaster Master".